cao7113/dba/README.md

-# Dba, my db tools, powered by ruby
+# Dba, our db tools, powered by ruby

 ## Features